 Click on one of the dates below to open a .pdf copy of the Regulations for that year in a new tab.

-Starting with 60 students in 1884, the Corps grew and shriveled over the years.
+Starting with 60 students in 1884, the size of the Corps grew and shrunk over the years.
 Their numbers followed the economic and social conditions of the country.
 The smallest Corps totaled 15 cadets in 1900.
-The largest boasted 665 cadets marching to the drumline in 1967.
+The largest boasted 665 cadets marching to the drum line in 1967.
 In 1976, the last year that the Corps marched in Staunton, 172 cadets were marched at the final graduation parade.
 In total, from 1884 until 1976, over 19,000 cadets wore the uniform of SMA.
 Almost 7,500 of those cadets graduated and received diplomas.

 Click here to display a spreadsheet of the details of the Corps year-by-year from 1884 thru 1976 in a new tab.